chisangasage/FlightSeatBookingSimulator/README.md

 );
 ```
 3. Have created a flight.sql to help you run the SQL commands
+4. Start Xampp server before running the code
-4. make sure to compile and run the code together with JDBC in order to the code to work
+5. make sure to compile and run the code together with JDBC in order to the code to work